Particular/docs.particular.net/persistence/selecting.md

 One factor in the decision is whether the system is fully platform-as-a-service-enabled and whether it is designed to run fully on AWS in which case, DynamoDB persistence may be appropriate.

-Alternatively, some organizations are more comfortable managing SQL Server and may choose an infrastructure-as-a-service solution (using the SQL persister with SQL Server on a EC2 instances).
+Alternatively, some organizations are more comfortable managing SQL Server and may choose an infrastructure-as-a-service solution (using the SQL persister with SQL Server on one or more EC2 instances).

 **Amazon RDS for SQL Server**